istio/istio.io/content/en/docs/setup/additional-setup/external-controlplane/index.md

     caption="External control plane cluster and remote cluster"
     >}}

-Envoy proxies (sidecars and gateway) running in the remote cluster access the external istiod via an ingress gateway which exposes the endpoints needed for discovery, CA, injection, and validation.
+Envoy proxies (sidecars and gateways) running in the remote cluster access the external istiod via an ingress gateway which exposes the endpoints needed for discovery, CA, injection, and validation.

 While configuration and management of the external control plane is done by the mesh operator in the external cluster,